dylanpinn/MAT1830/lectures/lecture-20.tex.md

 X_3 \cap X_5|$$

 These are much easier sets to count.
-For example, $|X_2 \cap X_5|$ counts the numbers that are divisble by 10 (of which there are 10)
+For example, $|X_2 \cap X_5|$ counts the numbers that are divisible by 10 (of which there are 10)

 So $|X_2 \cup X_3 \cup X_5| = 50 + 33 + 20 - 16 - 10 - 6 + 3 = 74$.